Urban Planning Degree

 Education and Preparation for Urban Planners

-Urban planners typically require a graduate degree in urban planning or a related field.
+Urban planners typically require a masters degree in urban planning or a related field.
 If a degree in regional, city, community or urban planning is not available, other fields that work well for those pursuing a job in urban planning include architecture and related services, natural resources and conservation, business, and social sciences.
 Additionally, professional certification is available for planners who hold a graduate degree and two or more years of professional experience.
+Take your time to research and find the best urban planning school for you.

 Urban Planning Now and in The Future